ORLANDO, Fla. - WHAT IS THE WEATHER FORECAST FOR TODAY AROUND ORLANDO?

 Deep tropical moisture remains overhead and that means more likely storm chances to round out the week on Friday.
 Storms should develop over Central Florida by mid-afternoon tomorrow.
 Heavy rain and frequent lightning will be the main hazards with localized flooding possible, especially in areas that saw heavy rain earlier in the week.

 WHAT IS THE WEATHER FORECAST FOR WALT DISNEY WORLD, UNIVERSAL, AND SEAWORLD?

-Another muggy day with scattered storms through the afternoon hours.
+Another muggy day with storms through the afternoon hours.
 Rain could be very heavy at times so watch that radar!
+When thunder roars, go indoors.
 Highs will climb to the mid-90s so make sure you stay hydrated.

 WHAT IS THE WEATHER FORECAST FOR THE BEACHES IN CENTRAL FLORIDA?

-More near record high temperatures at the beaches...
-90s ahead with strong sun and an off-shore flow.
 There will be a 60% chance for afternoon storms at the beaches.
-Waves 1-2 feet, Winds westerly in the morning, shifting to a sea breeze southeast, onshore wind at 15mph.
-Slight risk for rip currents.
+Waves 1-2 feet, a light southwest wind early, shifting to a sea breeze southeast, onshore wind at 15 mph.
+Low risk for rip currents.

-A tropical wave in the southern Caribbean Sea is expected to drift northwest, toward the Bay of Campeche and could become a tropical depression or tropical storm in that region of the southwest Gulf of Mexico by Friday or Saturday.
-No threats to Florida as the circulation would likely drift into Mexico or Texas.
+A tropical wave in the western Caribbean Sea off the Yucatán is expected to drift northwest toward the Bay of Campeche and could become a tropical depression or tropical storm in that region of the southwest Gulf of Mexico by Friday or Saturday.
+There is a 40% chance of development but no threats to Florida as the circulation would likely drift into Mexico or Texas.